 Applicants are encouraged to arrange for a campus visit and a personal information session with a Recruitment Advisor.
 Appointments may also be made to meet with appropriate faculty and current students.

-The applicant must have the following items sent to the Enrollment Office:
+Once your application is submitted, the applicant must have the following items sent to the Enrollment Office: